anuragpras/pizza-sales-analysis/README.md

 Requirements:

-MySQL
+-MySQL

-Microsoft Excel
+-Microsoft Excel

 Getting Started

-Clone the repository.
+-Clone the repository.
-Import the provided SQL scripts into your MySQL database.
+-Import the provided SQL scripts into your MySQL database.
-Load the data into Excel using the provided templates.
+-Load the data into Excel using the provided templates.
-Analyze and visualize the data as needed.
+-Analyze and visualize the data as needed.